10 Important Questions To Ask Yourself Before Making A Huge Decision

-10 Important Questions To Ask Yourself Before Making A Huge Decision

->

-> 8. Does this decision allow me to use, or continue to use, my talents for good?
+8. Does this decision allow me to use, or continue to use, my talents for good?

->

-> Using our talents, and specifically using them for the good of ourselves and others, not only brings us joy and a sense of fulfillment, but also adds purpose and meaning to our lives.
+Using our talents, and specifically using them for the good of ourselves and others, not only brings us joy and a sense of fulfillment, but also adds purpose and meaning to our lives.
 If you're not sure what your talents are, take some time to consider what you're good at and what you enjoy.
 Ask your friends and family what they consider to be your strengths.
 And don’t discount anything – being an organized person or being an excellent baker is just as valuable as being good at math or being musically gifted.

->

-> Using our talents for good brings us joy and a sense of fulfillment, and adds purpose and meaning to our lives.
+Using our talents for good brings us joy and a sense of fulfillment, and adds purpose and meaning to our lives.

->

-> 9. Is this decision respectful of the people in my life?
+9. Is this decision respectful of the people in my life?

->

-> Big decisions will impact those we are close to, so we must give them appropriate consideration and respect in making our decision.
+Big decisions will impact those we're close to, so we must give them appropriate consideration and respect in making our decision.
 If we have a spouse, or kids, or parents, or even colleagues, who are dependent on us in some form, we can’t just wake up one morning and decide to drop everything and move to Hawaii.
 We need to bring them into the conversation where appropriate (like your spouse) and get their thoughts and feelings about this decision.

->

-> 10. Am I making this decision from an emotional state?
+10. Am I making this decision from an emotional state?